marcdotson/data-stack/README.md

 example, if you’re starting with an existing project, run `uv run` for the libraries included in `uv.lock` to be automatically installed.
-And if someone is using another tool to install libraries instead of uv (yes, there are *many* ways to install libraries in Python), they will likely need a `requirements.txt` file or a `pylock.toml` file to reproduce the project environment, which you can create with `uv export --format requirements.txt` or `uv export -o pylock.toml`, respectively.
+And if someone is using another tool to install libraries instead of uv (e.g., pip), they will likely need a `requirements.txt` file or a `pylock.toml` file to reproduce the project environment, which you can create with `uv export --format requirements.txt` or `uv export -o pylock.toml`, respectively.

 ## <span id="sec-positron">Positron</span>